Ruptured disc overview

 - Loss of movement

-If you’re experiencing any of these symptoms, contact your physician.
+If you are experiencing any of these symptoms, be sure to contact your doctor.
 He or she will be able to determine the cause of the pain and the best possible treatments.
-When diagnosing a ruptured disc, your health care provider likely will perform a physical exam and may order an X-ray, CT scan or MRI to confirm the existence of the condition.
-Conservative treatment options could include over-the-counter medication, prescription medication, physical therapy and modified activity.
+When diagnosing a ruptured disc, your health care provider likely will perform a physical exam and may order an X-ray, CT scan or MRI for a confirmation.
+Conservative treatment options could include over-the-counter medication, prescription medication, physical therapy and lifestyle changes.

-Some patients may need more than conservative treatments to relieve their symptoms and allow them to live life to the fullest.
-Other options are available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
-A safer and more effective alternative to open back surgery, our outpatient procedures are designed to remove ruptured disc material and help patients find relief from neck and back pain.
-Contact us today for more information and to request a review of your recent MRI scan.
+Some patients may need more than conservative treatments to relieve their symptoms and let them get back to the people and activities they’ve been missing.
+If this is the case, your doctor may recommend contacting Laser Spine Institute to learn about our minimally invasive spine surgery.
+As a safer and effective alternative to traditional open back surgery, our outpatient procedures are designed to remove ruptured disc material and help patients find relief while avoiding hospital-associated costs and enjoying a shorter recovery period.^